neumino/neumino.github.io/movies.md

 ### John Wick: Chapter 3 – Parabellum
-*Released on 2019-05-15, vote average 7.4*
+*Released on 2019-05-15, vote average 7.3*

-John Wick is on the run for two reasons… he’s being hunted for a global $14 million dollar open contract on his life, and for breaking a central rule: taking a life on Continental Hotel grounds.
-The victim was a member of the High Table who ordered the open contract.
-John should have already been executed, except the Continental’s manager, Winston, has given him a one-hour grace period before he’s “Excommunicado” – membership revoked, banned from all services and cut off from other members.
-John uses the service industry to stay alive as he fights and kills his way out of New York City.
+In this third installment of the adrenaline-fueled action franchise, super-assassin John Wick returns with a $14 million price tag on his head and an army of bounty-hunting killers on his trail.
+After killing a member of the shadowy international assassin’s guild, the High Table, John Wick is excommunicado, but the world’s most ruthless hit men and women await his every turn.

 <iframe id="player"
 	type="text/html"